Joey Ryan (wrestler): Allegations of sexual misconduct

-In June 2020, at least 17 women accused Meehan of sexual assault and harassment.
-After initial accusations surfaced, Meehan posted a lengthy message on his Twitter account, apologizing for invading people’s personal space.
-After that message was posted, a number of women posted on Twitter allegations of misconduct.
-Wrestlers Joey Janela and Ryan Nemeth (former roommate of Meehan), who previously worked for Meehan at Bar Wrestling, have spoken against Meehan.
+In June 2020, a woman accused Meehan of sexual misconduct.
+After the initial accusation surfaced, Meehan posted a message on his Twitter account, apologizing for the possibility of invading anyone’s personal space.
+After that message was posted, a number of women posted on Twitter allegations of misconduct or unwanted sexual advances.
+Though no investigations have ever taken place, wrestlers Joey Janela and Ryan Nemeth (former roommate of Meehan), who previously worked for Meehan at Bar Wrestling, have spoken against Meehan.

-Bar Wrestling's venue, Bootleg Theater, ended their relationship with the company due to the allegations.
-Several people told the SoCal Uncensored website the promotion has ceased operations.
-On June 23, 2020, Impact Wrestling announced they terminated his contract as a result of the allegations.
-He was also edited out of every episode of Being the Elite in which he appeared.
+Fearing potential backlash, Bar Wrestling's venue, Bootleg Theater, ended their relationship with the company due to the allegations.
+After Bar Wrestling deactivated their social media accounts, several people told the SoCal Uncensored website the promotion has ceased operations.
+On June 23, 2020, after facing online pressure, Impact Wrestling announced they terminated his contract as a result of the allegations.
+Wanting to avoid any collateral damage, he was also edited out of every episode of Being the Elite in which he appeared.

 Meehan addressed the allegations in an hour-long video posted on July 18, 2020.
 He has denied nearly every accusation against him, showing messages between himself and the women which he says shows evidence to dispute the claims made.